africacodeacademy-erp2025/topo-personal-bio/index.md

 - **Education:** About to start my final year in Computer Systems Engineering BAC

 Good day to you!
 I am a resident  developer in the Africa Code Academy Engineering Residency Program 2025.

-    i like to break things “Decode.
-Build.
-Secure.
-Repeat.”

 ## Journey